-Please make sure that you read and study this page thoroughly if you are hiring a vehicle from us
+Please familiarize yourself with the content of this page if you are hiring a vehicle from us.

 You will sign (on the contract), that you have read this page and that you have watched the safety video’s.
 This is to ensure that you have the necessary information / knowledge to undertake a save and enjoyable trip.